 But once in awhile a concept comes around that presents itself like a healthier “hidden vegetable” substitution for the real thing, and it turns out that it’s actually better than the real thing.

 I feel this way about butternut squash mac and cheese.

 Mac and cheese is the ultimate comfort food, and butternut squash is your ticket to an easier and arguably better mac and cheese than the original milk-based one.

-Butternuts are made for this.
+Butternut squash are made for this.
 Here are my reasons:

-They’re naturally orange, which is a colour that we often associate with cheesiness (even though orange cheese isn’t naturally orange, it’s dyed with annatto seed).
+- Butternuts are naturally orange, which is a colour that we often associate with cheesiness (even though orange cheese isn’t naturally orange, it’s dyed with annatto seed).

-They’re SUPER creamy.
-Just what you need in a creamy cheesy sauce
+- They’re SUPER creamy.
+Just what you need in a creamy cheesy sauce.

-Butternut squash (especially roasted butternut squash) have a delightful sweet flavour that works perfectly against the flavour of tangy cheese.
+- Squash (especially roasted butternut squash) have a delightful sweet flavour that works perfectly against the flavour of tangy cheese.

 I’d say that mac n cheese is a great way to celebrate the butternut!
-Not hide it.

 I love this recipe because it’s easier and more hands-off than a standard white sauce, AND, it doesn’t congeal into a cheesy dense block in the fridge if you keep it overnight.
 It stays creamy!